 Dear [name of boss],

-Please accept this letter as a formal notice of my resignation from my position as [your current vocation] from the [department you are part of].
+Please accept this letter as a formal notice of resignation from my position as [your current job title] from the [department you are part of].
 My last day of employment will be [estimated last day].

 It has been a pleasure working with you and the team for [duration of employment].
 I have had a fantastic experience here, a highlight of which is [any notable accomplishment you are grateful for].